Cloudprofiler: TSC-based inter-node profiling and high-throughput data ingestion for cloud streaming workloads: Validation

-To validate the \gls{CP} method in a production-level environment, we ran \gls{YhSB} with the \gls{CP} instrumented in the source code, and compared its error-bounds to the error-bounds of \ac{NTP} and \ac{ReT} methods. \gls{YhSB} is an off-the-shelf benchmark that provides a basic environment to execute the company's in-house streaming application on a single server and we have extended it to suit our experimental cloud configuration.
-The validation has the following design considerations.
+To validate the \ac{CP} method in a production-level environment, we ran the \ac{YhSB} with \ac{CP} instrumented in the source code and compared its error~bound to the error~bounds of \ac{NTP} and \ac{ReT} methods.
+We ran the validation on \ac{GCE} nodes with the following design considerations.